armorwallet/armor-crypto-mcp/README.md

 - Staking
 - Armor Agents as a Tool
 - More Blockchain Support

-## How to Access
+## MCP Setup
-Currently you need to have the armor NFT to get an API Key.
+Currently you need to have the Armor NFT to get an API Key.
 Get it [here](https://codex.armorwallet.ai/)

 ## Usage & Configuration